zediek/taskblade/README.md

 ### 🌐 `globals`

-Are user-scoped key–value pairs, accessible to all tasks and steps within the same user, not shared across users, and act like constants that cannot be changed or overwritten.
+Are user-scoped key–value pairs, accessible to all tasks and steps within the same user, not shared across users.
+They persist across tasks, but can be temporarily changed within a task using set and revert to their original value afterward.

 ---